WebOrigami/docs/content/pattern/representations.md

 ${ pattern/approaches/files.js }
 ```

-Here we use the promise-based flavor of Node's [fs](https://nodejs.org/api/fs.html) API, as it avoids blocking the main thread and makes it easy to work with the results.

-We use the `fs.readFile` API to get a list of the file names that we can loop over.
+Here we use Node’s `fs` API to get a list of the file names that we can loop over.
 For each file name, we load the file and display it.

 <span class="tutorialStep"></span> In the terminal window, cd to the `src/approaches` directory, then execute `files.js` to see the contents of the three markdown files: